| I. The War Begins A. The Italian invasion of

 to the last man.
 More important, it gave the British time to build up their

 own air force and to otherwise prepare for war.
+2. A second major mistake of

 Hitler was his decision to invade Russia while the air campaign against